RescueSocial/Victims_Cases_Film-Music-Arts/Cases Documentation-Filings/README.md

 <br>Compare to the original trailer's perspective from Universal Pictures - <i>https://youtu.be/HejJ-yLmf3Y?si=V4Iji07lhB2faZeT</i>
 <br>Comprehensive in the principles and methods of critical thinking and effective communication.
 Learn the elements and types of
 argument, logic-related impediments and fallacies, elements of cogent reasoning, as well as the methods for recognizing and analyzing argumentative rhetoric and extended arguments.
-A special emphasis will be on the practical application of the aforementioned course elements to interpersonal communication and issues via readings and film viewings.
+A special emphasis will be on the practical application of the aforementioned elements to interpersonal communication and issues via readings and film viewings.